 Mapping Project founder Erin McElroy says, “We really wanted to make visible what the accumulation of evictions over time looks like.
 It’s one thing to know, ‘Oh a few people in this neighborhood were evicted over the last couple of months.
 Or this neighborhood has changed over the last year in different ways.’
 But when you actually see that in accumulation, it appears really different and you can see which neighborhoods are hit the hardest.
 We wanted to show that.”

 The map begins in 1997, at the start of the first dot-com boom.
 Initially, just a few dots pop up here and there.
 But soon, the dots begin to spread all across the city.
-By the end of 2013, San Francisco resembles a face covered by erupting sores.
+By the end of 2013, San Francisco resembled a face covered by erupting sores.

-Jordan Carroll, one of the students, notes the irony of their work.
+Jordan Carroll, one of the Urban Studies students, notes the irony of their work.
 “It’s kind of ironic we’re using all of these websites like Facebook and Flicker to do our map.
 Because it’s supposedly the tech companies like Facebook and stuff that are displacing the people.
 But, we’re using those services to help create this map.”

 Carroll says that he’ll be thinking about the tenants’ stories when he faces upcoming choices.